Suppasit Jongcheveevat: Music

-"I have a personal passion for music.
-Working in this field is a commitment, almost like fulfilling a dream.
-When I saw myself on Billboard, it felt surreal — surpassing my expectations, and I was overjoyed."

-— —Suppasit on the joy of his music milestones.

 Suppasit made his official debut as a singer upon the release of his first single titled "Season of You" on August 1, 2020.
 The song and music video were launched through a global press conference with the hashtag #SeasonOfYouGlobalPress trending number 1 on Twitter worldwide and in 16 other locations.
 It became the most tweeted hashtag on that day with over 1.2 million tweets.
 He released subsequent singles namely Nan Na (ft.
 NiceCNX), Good Day, THANOS, written and produced by Wan Thanakrit, and his first self-composed song, Summer Fireworks.

 On 1 August 2021, in celebration of the first anniversary of his official debut as a singer, Suppasit released his debut album titled "365" together with the music video of the album's promotional single, "Drowning".
 The album ranked at #3 on the worldwide iTunes album chart.
 It charted at # 1 in 18 countries, also entering the top 100 charts in 43 locations.
 With the success of the album, Suppasit became the first and only Thai artist to debut an album that reached # 13 on iTunes' Global Digital Artist Ranking.
 Five of the songs from the album made it to Billboards World Digital Song Sales chart where the song "Drowning" rose to No. 4, closely followed by "Missing You" ft.
 Zom Marie (No. 5), "Let Me Be" ft.
 Autta (No. 6), "More and More" (No. 7) and finally "Time Machine" (No. 8).
 Suppasit is the first Thai artist to have entered this chart.
 His musical achievements have been recognized in 14 Forbes articles, which hailed him as a "multihyphenate artist" and a "history maker" on Billboards social chart for his chart-topping success.